skytreader/.files/readme.markdown

 # .files
 My personal Linux config files.
+I am using this on the following platforms:

-My current set-up is Ubuntu 12.04 and bash 4.2.25(1)-release.
+- Ubuntu 12.04 with bash 4.2.25(1)-release
+- Ubuntu 14.04 with bash 4.3.11(1)-release

 # bashrc set-up on a new machine